mobixsoftwarestudio/mobix-playbook/0 - Development Practices/README.md

 Outside those two main branches, we define the following approach:

+- feature
-- feature/
+- issue
-- issue/
+- hotfix
-- hotfix/
+- release

+Each one from the above are set up as folders with the correspondent branches (i.e `feature/my-branch`).

 ### Boilerplates